PapenfussLab/gridss/Readme.md

 Calculates the size of the inexact homology between the reference sequence and the breakpoint sequence.
 Breakpoints with long inexact homology are possibly due to alignment artifacts causing false positive breakpoint calls between regions of homologous sequence.

+#### AnnotateUntemplatedSequence

+Finds potential mapping locations for single breakends and breakpoint insert sequences in the given reference.
+Used for RepeatMasker annotation, and viral integration detection.

 ## Common Parameters